kvrancic/digital-twin-marketing/README.md

 ## 👨‍💻 About the Creator

-**Karlo Vrančić** - Harvard/MIT MS Student, TeeWiz CEO, and the only student to win three Chancellor's Awards in a single year at University of Zagreb.
+**Karlo Vrančić** - MS Student at Harvard/MIT and co-founder of TeeWiz.

-This digital twin embodies Karlo's:
-- Technical brilliance from CERN and EPFL
-- Entrepreneurial vision from TeeWiz
-- Croatian wisdom and basketball-court persistence
-- Unique blend of academic excellence and street-smart humor

 ## 📄 License